JailsonMendonca/JailsonMendonca/README.md

 ###

-<p align="left">✨ Creating bugs since 2020<br>🎲 Fun fact:Programming can be stressful, but it can also be
+<p align="left">✨ Creating bugs since 2020<br>🎲 Fun fact: Programming can be stressful, but it can also be
 funny, it's up to you to choose. </p>

 ###